Houshang Ostovar: Biography

-Came back to Iran 1952, for many years Ostovar was a professor at the Tehran Conservatory of Music.
-Mostly performed by the Tehran Symphony Orchestra his works inspired from Persian folk and classical music in a modern form.
+He returned to Iran in 1952.
+For many years Ostovar was a professor at the Tehran Conservatory of Music.
+Mostly performed by the Tehran Symphony Orchestra, his works were inspired by Persian folk and classical music in a modern form.
 He is also known as a developer of different genres of western music such as Jazz in Iran.

-A few years after the 1979 Revolution Ostovar moved to France.
-In 2001 he returned to Tehran and continued his activities as a professor of composition.
+A few years after the 1979 Iranian Revolution Ostovar moved to France.
+In 2001, he returned to Tehran and continued his activities as a professor of composition.
 He has taught many notable musicians like Ali Tajvidi and Mahyar Dean from Angband.

 Works

-The only released work of Ostovar is Suite Iranienne (Persian Suite) which was performed in 1980 by Nuremberg Symphony Orchestra, conducted by Ali Rahbari in the LP Symphonische Dichtungen aus Persien (Symphonic Poems from Persia).
+The only released work of Ostovar is Suite Iranienne (Persian Suite) which was performed in 1980 by Nuremberg Symphony Orchestra, conducted by Alexander Rahbari in the LP Symphonische Dichtungen aus Persien (Symphonic Poems from Persia).